 We bill at the beginning of each month when there is activity on the account (charges or payments), sometimes more often with initial semester billing.

-Tuition, required fees, housing and meal charges.
-Additionally miscellaneous items such as ID replacements, parking tickets, health center visits may be included.
+Tuition, required fees, KU housing, and KU meal charges.
+Additionally, miscellaneous items such as ID replacements, parking tickets, health center visits may be included.

 Some aid may not pay miscellaneous items unless you grant permission before the charge is posted.